girishji/search-complete.vim/README.md

 # Features

-1. Does not interfere with `c|d|y /pattern` commands.
+- Does not interfere with `c|d|y /pattern` commands.
-1. Search command does not get bogged down when searching large files.
+- Search command does not get bogged down when searching large files.
-1. Respects forward (`/`) and reverse (`?`) search when displaying menu items.
+- Respects forward (`/`) and reverse (`?`) search when displaying menu items.
-1. Does not interfere with search-history recall (arrow keys are not mapped).
+- Does not interfere with search-history recall (arrow keys are not mapped).
-1. Switch between vertical popup menu and (unobtrusive) horizontal menu (overlay on statusline).
+- Switch between vertical popup menu and horizontal menu (overlay on statusline).
-1. Can search across space and newline characters (multi-line search).
+- Can search across space and newline characters (multi-line search).
-1. Does not interfere with search-highlighting and incremental-search.
+- Does not interfere with search-highlighting and incremental-search.
-1. Fully customizable colors and popup menu options.
+- Fully customizable colors and popup menu options.
-1. Only `<tab>` and `<s-tab>` are mapped (to choose menu options) in cmdline-mode.
+- Only `<tab>` and `<shift-tab>` are mapped in cmdline-mode.
-1. Written entirely in Vim9script for speed.
+- Written in Vim9script for speed.

 # Requirements